Dr. Misty Ginicola

 discussing this program here.

-She additionally serves as the Program Coordinator for the Clinical Mental Health Counseling program at Southern Connecticut State University, her department’s CACREP and IRCEP liaison, and Chair of the Diversity Committee.
-Additionally, she serves on the LGBTQI+ Advisory Committee.
 Within the Connecticut Counseling Association, Dr. Ginicola serves as the Chair of the Special Interest Group CT-ALGBTIC, Chair of the MCD Committee, and a Past President of CACES.
 Dr. Ginicola has served on national task forces for American Counseling Association’s ALGBTIC and is currently an editorial review board member for Journal of LGBT Issues in Counseling.
 She is currently the President Elect of ALGBTIC.

 Dr. Ginicola also operates a private practice called Walk in Balance Counseling in West Haven, Connecticut.
 She specializes in LGBTQI+ clients, people with sensory processing sensitivity (highly sensitive people), and creative counseling techniques.
-The name has a specific meaning attached to her cultural identity of Cherokee Native American.
-From, a Native saying, walking in balance means that we are most happy and fulfilled when we have many components to our life, all comfortably fitting together.
+The name has a specific meaning attached to her cultural ancestry of Cherokee.
+From a Native saying, walking in balance means that we are most happy and fulfilled when we have many components to our life, all comfortably fitting together.
 Working, learning, friendships, partners, leisure, spirituality – all components of our life that we choose to include – should be balanced.
 The idea of feeling balanced also has to do with her approach.
 She works with each client on a holistic level, to ensure that physically, emotionally, psychologically, cognitively and spiritually (if desired), they feel fulfilled and living in a high quality of life.
 Secondly, she uses a person-centered existential approach to therapy, thereby helping the individual see and maintain the beauty in their life, which can help in times of stress and trauma.
 Misty is also a trained shaman who received formal initiation in 2009.
-She practices independently and identifies with Native American medicine and spirituality.
+She practices independently and identifies with Native medicine and spirituality.
 Her Celtic origins, however, also influenced her development and understanding of shamanism.
 Although her shamanistic beliefs are deeply personal, she has found the utility of this framework within her teaching and counseling work, assisting many others on their spiritual journeys.
-She is also currently training to be a certified yoga teacher, which she uses in her practice, and teaches at a local YMCA.
+She is also a certified and registered yoga teacher, which she uses in her practice, and teaches at a local YMCA.

 Dr. Ginicola also regularly presents professional development training to schools and clinical mental health agencies on multicultural competence, social and emotional skills, and diagnosis.
 She has also served as an expert witness for multicultural counseling and assessment issues; she regularly consults on issues surrounding multicultural and developmental issues in children and families, as well as counseling strategies to meet the needs of minority clients.

-Among Dr. Ginicola’s greatest blessings are her two children: Wilson and Waylon.
+Among Dr. Ginicola’s greatest blessings are her two children: Wilson and Willow.
 They have provided her with more education than all her degrees combined.